joomlaworks/docs.joomlaworks.net/pages/socialconnect/facebook.md

 If you now switch back to the "Dashboard" and see "Finish Facebook Login Quickstart" showing, you can go ahead and click to close that notification as it's not required.

 ![Status: Live](images/socialconnect/6.png)

+### How to setup Facebook Comments
+If you wish to enable Facebook Comments on your site, you can simply re-use your "App ID" which you got when setting up your Facebook application before.

+The settings in detail:
+- Facebook comments application ID: Just copy the Facebook "App ID" here.
+- Facebook comments width: The width of the Facebook Comments block in pixels.
+- Facebook comments color scheme: The color scheme of the Facebook Comments block.
+- Facebook number of comments: The number of comments to show when the Facebook Comments block is loaded.
+- Facebook comments ordering: The ordering of the comments in the Facebook Comments block.